Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 ## Preparing soil covariate layers

-Before we are able to fit spatial prediction models and generate soil maps, a significant amount of effort is also spent on preparing covariate “layers” that can be used as independent variables (i.e. “predictor variables”) in the statistical modelling.
+Before we are able to fit spatial prediction models and generate soil maps, a significant amount of effort is first spent on preparing covariate “layers” that can be used as independent variables (i.e. “predictor variables”) in the statistical modelling.
 Typical operations used to generate soil covariate layers include:

 *  Converting polygon maps to rasters,